JMRI: Technical Info

 In addition to getting a copy of the JMRI source code and reading it, you can also compile your own version of the program to run.
 You can even include your own modifications if you'd like.

 There are several different ways to do this.
-If you're already familiar with one of the popular "Integrated Development Environments" (IDEs), look at the navigation bar to the left for instructions on how to build JMRI using NetBeans, Eclipse, XCode, or JBuilder.
+If you're already familiar with one of the popular "Integrated Development Environments" (IDEs), look at the navigation bar to the left for instructions on how to build JMRI using NetBeans, Eclipse, or IntelliJ.

 NetBeans provides a very convenient system for building, running, and if need be debugging the program.
 If you're not familiar with some other method, we recommend trying NetBeans first.